jordannholmes/FinalProject/README.md

 ```
    cd FinalProject/Vignette
 ```
-To run the PITA program, use the command below.
+4) To run the PITA program, use the command below.
 This will run the command script on the sample data and produce an output.
 ```
-   sh Commands.sh Test_Script.txt
+   sh Commands.sh Test_Set.txt
 ```
 NOTE: This can only be done if the user is within the ~/FinalProject/Vignette directory within Hoffman2.